dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 You can set a specific height for the dashboards control bar by down-clicking and dragging the bottom edge of the control bar.
 When you finish dragging, the new height will be set.
-Clicking on **SHOW MORE** will expand the control bar to its maximum height (10 "rows").
-Clicking on **SHOW LESS** will reset the height to your customized height.
+Clicking on **Show more** will expand the control bar to its maximum height (10 "rows").
+Clicking on **Show less** will reset the height to your customized height.

 ## Creating a dashboard

 To create a new dashboard, click the green **+** button in the left corner of the control bar to go into create mode.
 Add a title in the title field, and optionally a description in the description field.

 ![](resources/images/dashboard/dashboard-add-new.png)